rvp47/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 ![Deliverable 1](https://user-images.githubusercontent.com/90656004/151676724-bc3213a5-70ec-472e-9617-b2e7d7c867aa.PNG)

-- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+Vehicle length and ground clearance provided a non-random amount of variance to the mpg values in the dataset.
+These metrics have a statistically significant impact on mpg.

-- Is the slope of the linear model considered to be zero?
-Why or why not?
+The slope of the linear model is **not considered to be zero**.
+This is due to the p-value of 5.35e-11 being much lower than the 0.05 assumed statistical significance.
+Thus, there is strong evidence to **reject the null hypothesis**.

--Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+This linear model does effectively predict the mpg of MechaCar prototypes because of its r-squared value of 0.7149, which  indicates that this model is 71.49% accurate.

 ## Summary Statistics on Suspension Coil